imagej/imagej.github.io/pages/Using_Maven_with_Eclipse.md

 ## Install m2eclipse

 **Note:** if you use Eclipse 3.7 Indigo or newer, you most likely have m2e already.
-If your  offers you a *Maven* section, you have it, and can skip the rest of this section.
+If your {% include bc content="File | Import" %} offers you a *Maven* section, you have it, and can skip the rest of this section.

-  - From the Eclipse menu, choose
+  - From the Eclipse menu, choose {% include bc content="Help | Install
+    New Software..." %}
   - Click the Add button to add an update site:
       - Name: m2eclipse
       - Location: <http://m2eclipse.sonatype.org/sites/m2e>